a-ads/blog/content/blog/2019-09-24-what-are-advertisement-ratings.md

-Since most of our advertisers come from the crypto-industry, publishers typically allow "Gambling" and "Risky investments" ads.
+Since most of our advertisers come from the crypto-industry, publishers typically allow "Gambling" and "Investments" ads.